 c) Student arrives on campus in late August and is assigned a dormitory room

 d) Orientations commence in the first week of September

 e) Classes commence in week one of September

 Bridging Programme - Pre-Commencement Option

 For applicants graduating from Year 9, between December and March, NIC offers study options via the Bridging Programme (BP), prior to the official commencement of the high school programme, to enable the most effective use of the gap time.
 The BP is designed to support the individual circumstances of applicants following their acceptance into the high school programme proper via the standard entrance examination process.
-BP courses run from the early April until the end of June and each course is run over three classes a day in the morning and afternoon.
-Applicants may choose up to two courses to study a day according to the selections in the table below.
-BP courses will be run on a differentiated basis according to the needs of individual students.
-For example, advanced English students study academic English and intermediate level English students study communicative English on a more fundamental language-building basis.
+BP courses run from the early April until the end of June and classes are conducted over a normal school day period from Monday to Friday.
+Courses available in the BP are outlined in the table below and they are run on a differentiated basis according to the needs of individual students.
+For example, advanced English students study may academic English and intermediate level English students may study communicative English on a more fundamental language-building basis.
 The Japanese language BP option will allow students coming from overseas to both adjust to the culture in a more expedient manner and also better prepare the student for that language option in the international programme.
 Entry into the BP is restricted to the Year 10 entry point and those applicants graduating from Year 9 between December and March.

 We are preparing the page now.
 Please wait for a while.